On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Summary and conclusions

 Finally, we list a few advantages of the W--approach with a suitably chosen finite cutoff $\Lambda$:

 \begin{itemize} \item[i)] The potentials constructed so far are fairly smooth for the ranges of cutoffs considered, this implies that few-- and many--body calculations are simpler to perform since one does not have to deal explicitely with spurious deeply bound states.
 In particular, this leads to ``more perturbative'' many-body calculations, see e.g. the discussion in Ref.~\cite{Bogner:2006tw}. \item[ii)] At a given order, one has less parameters, that means that the predictive power is higher.
-Furthermore, we stress again that the choice of the cutoff assumes the knowledge of the separation scale. \item[iii)] The analysis of the nuclear forces as a function of the quark masses can be done straightforwardly and is much more transparent than in any modified power counting scheme. \item[iv)] The Weinberg approach can easily be extended to systems for $N$ ($N > 2$) nucleons based on the $N$--nucleon Schr\"odinger equation.
-These forces are also amenable to a lattice formulation, as recently shown in Ref.~\cite{Dean:prep}. \item[v)] Finally, one might pose the question whether the mild explicit cutoff dependence observed in higher order calculations in the Weinberg scheme really is to be considered a problem? \end{itemize}
+Furthermore, we stress again that the choice of the cutoff assumes the knowledge of the separation scale. \item[iii)] The Weinberg approach can directly be extended to systems for $N$ ($N > 2$) nucleons based on the $N$--nucleon Schr\"odinger equation with no need to deal with spurious deeply bound states.
+These forces are also amenable to a lattice formulation, as recently shown in Ref.~\cite{Epelbaum:2010xt,Epelbaum:2011md}.

+\item[iv)] Finally, one might pose the question whether the mild explicit cutoff dependence observed in higher order calculations in the Weinberg scheme really is to be considered a problem? \end{itemize}

 We stress again that to really make progress on these issues, it is mandatory to go beyond leading order - nuclear physics can not be described by one--pion exchange plus a certain number of contact terms.
 In particular, we challenge the authors of Ref.~\cite{Nogga:2005hy} to present a viable and phenomenological successful scheme that could truly be considered an alternative to Weinberg's original proposal.